bilaldabet/angular2-localstorage/README.md

-# Angular2 @LocalStorage
+# Angular @LocalStorage

-This little Angular2/typescript decorator makes it super easy to save and restore *automatically* a variable state in your directive (class property) using HTML5' LocalStorage.
+This Angular/TypeScript decorator makes it super easy to save and restore *automatically* a variable state in your component (class property) using HTML5' LocalStorage.

+**Updated for Angular 15** - This library now supports Angular 15 with modern TypeScript features.

 ## Seeking new maintainer